 Ten to 200 hours?
 That’s a really big range!
 But don’t worry; there’s a good reason for that, and with just a little more information about your app, an expert can easily narrow the range for you.

 Let’s start at the small end.
 Ten to 50 hours is only normal for smaller projects with minimal UI.
 In this case, the app probably only has a few screens with limited functionality.
-Between creating the designs and converting them into code, design probably won’t take long.
+Between creating the designs and converting them into code, the design phase probably won’t take long.
 On the other hand, massive many-screened apps can easily take 150 to 200 hours or more.
 However, most apps fall into a much narrower range.
 A medium-sized MVP will usually take 80-150 hours to design.
 Of course, this range is pretty wide, but once you figure out which features you need and how many screens the app has, you can narrow it even further.

 The single biggest factor when determining price is permissions.
 If your app has two separate UIs for different types of users, designers will essentially have to design two separate apps.
 Sure, they can reuse some components, but much of the design will be from scratch, which costs more money.
 Remember: multi-permission apps are basically two apps in one.
 That’ll get pricey, but some apps need two permissions.
 Just don’t expect to get a two-permission UI for the price of a zero-permission single-feature app.